Migz93/ha-local-photos/README.md

 ### Setting Up Your Photo Directory

-1. Create a directory for your photos (if it doesn't already exist).
-You can use any directory accessible to Home Assistant.
+1. Create a directory for your photos and add your images to it.
+You can use any location accessible to Home Assistant and manage files via the File Editor add-on or SFTP/Samba.
-2. Place your photos in this directory.
-You can access this directory through the File Editor add-on or via SFTP/Samba depending on your Home Assistant setup.
-3. You can organize photos into albums by creating subdirectories.
+2. You can organize photos into albums by creating subdirectories.
 For example:
    - `/config/www/images/vacation/` - For vacation photos
    - `/config/www/images/family/` - For family photos
    - `/config/www/images/holidays/` - For holiday photos
+   - `/media/Photos/vacation/` - For vacation photos on external media
-4. Supported image formats include: JPG, JPEG, PNG, GIF, BMP, and WEBP.
+3. Supported image formats include: JPG, JPEG, PNG, GIF, BMP, and WEBP.

 ### Adding Albums to Home Assistant

 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Local Photos".
 2. Click on the integration and enter the path to your photos directory.
-3. **Important**: The directory must exist before you can proceed.
-The integration will not create it for you.
+3. If you're using a media source in Home Assistant OS (like a samba share), it will be mounted in the `/media` folder.
+For example, for a samba share called "Photos", you would set the path as `/media/Photos`.
 4. After entering a valid directory path, you'll be presented with a list of available albums (subdirectories) in that location.
 5. Select the album you want to display.
 If you want to display all photos, select "All Photos".
-6. The album will now be available as a camera entity in Home Assistant with a device name that reflects the selected album (e.g., "Local Photos Vacation").
+6. The album will be available as a camera entity in Home Assistant with a device name that reflects the selected album (e.g., "Local Photos Vacation").
 7. To add another album, simply add the integration again and select a different album.

+## Configuration

+After installation, add the integration through the Home Assistant UI:

+1. Go to **Settings** → **Devices & Services**
+2. Click the **+ ADD INTEGRATION** button
+3. Search for "Local Photos" and select it
+4. Follow the configuration steps to specify your photos directory and select an album

+The integration will scan the specified directory for subdirectories, each representing an album.
+Each album will be added as a separate camera entity.

+### Settings

+Each album has the following settings that can be configured through the entity settings:

+#### Crop

+This setting controls how images are displayed:

+- **Original**: Maintains the original aspect ratio of the image, adding black bars if necessary
+- **Crop**: Crops the image to fill the entire frame
+- **Combine images**: For landscape displays showing portrait images (or vice versa), combines two similar images side by side

+#### Aspect Ratio

+Controls the target aspect ratio for displaying images:

+- **16:10**: Default widescreen aspect ratio (1.6:1)
+- **16:9**: Common TV/monitor widescreen format (1.78:1)
+- **4:3**: Traditional monitor aspect ratio (1.33:1)
+- **1:1**: Square aspect ratio

+Note: When using the "Original" crop mode, the image will maintain its original aspect ratio but will be fitted within the selected aspect ratio frame.
+With "Crop" mode, images will be cropped to exactly match the selected aspect ratio.

+#### Image Selection

+Controls how the next image is selected:

+- **Random**: Selects a random image from the album
+- **Alphabetical order**: Cycles through images in alphabetical order

+#### Update Interval

+Controls how often the displayed image changes:

+- Options range from 10 seconds to 1 day
+- Set to "Manual" to disable automatic updates

 ## Crop modes